 Simple English definitions for legal terms

-Read a random definition: legitimate heir
+Read a random definition: Americans with Disabilities Act (ADA)

 The right of disclosure, also known as publication right, is a term used in copyright law.
 It refers to the right of an author or artist to decide when to reveal or display their creative work.
 This is one of the moral rights of artists recognized in civil-law countries and much of Europe, but not widely available in the United States.
 Essentially, it means that the creator has control over when and how their work is made public.